Product image 1, can be opened in a modal.

 Blended in Oregon Mint Earthy

 Kava root and white willow bark in a tart hibiscus-lemongrass base.
-The post-workout cup for muscle tension and the aches that settle in after hard work.
+An earthy, citrusy cup for the wind-down after a long day or hard effort.

 Ingredients: Organic Hibiscus Flowers, Organic Kava Root, Organic Lemongrass, Organic White Willow Bark.